 If you’re tasked with making a decision as a group, it’s important to go into the meeting knowing not what decision will be made but what steps you’ll take if the group is unable to come to a consensus.
 In a team meeting where the manager is present and the team is unable to come to a decision, the manager will usually make the decision on the team’s behalf.
 But in today’s organizations, which are often matrixed in nature, it’s harder to find a tie-breaker due to employees having multiple reporting lines.

 Outline a plan for how the decision-making process will work in a meeting and then share it with key stakeholders to get their feedback.
 Make sure everyone participating in the decision-making meeting understands exactly what will happen if a decision isn’t reached.
 The process should be simple enough so that everyone participating can easily understand it.

 For example, you might decide to have a one-hour discussion in which everyone presents their point of view and if a decision isn’t reached by the end of that meeting, the group will have to cast a vote.
 In some organizations, this might mean that the results of the vote will be used to inform the executive who is responsible for making the final decision.
 In other scenarios, the group vote could determine the final decision.

 If a final decision cannot be made at the meeting for whatever reason, then you could also allow the team to defer the decision to a later date.
 If you choose to go that route, be sure to specify exactly when you will be making the deferred decision.

 Collaborative technologies like the Resource Central meeting room booking system and Digital Sign Service make it easier to schedule and manage meeting rooms, helping to improve the overall decision-making process.
-For more information about our meeting room and resource booking technologies for Microsoft Outlook®, Exchange, and Office 365, contact us today to schedule a free trial or free online demo.
+For more information about our meeting room and resource booking technologies for Microsoft Outlook®, Exchange, and Microsoft 365, contact us today to schedule a free trial or free online demo.